danmbrown/city-of-whispers/Playbooks/Apparatus.md

 >*The city is a great machine, an intricate connection of cogs and wheels ever ticking through infinite calculations.
 But every machine, even the great ones, need occasional winding, lubricating, and de-bugging.*

+## Map Elements
+In your first session, add an element to the map that represents the city's bureaucracy or complex interrelationships.
+Here are some ideas:

+- A marketplace
+- A university
+- A port
+- A government building
+- A meeting location for crime families

+At any time, you may mark Heat to add another element to the map.

+## Relationship Questions
+-

 ## Moves

 ### Municipal Works Expertise (Required)